Creative Ideas for Indoor Recess

 Below you’ll find some indoor recess activities for preschoolers to kindergartners.

-- Drawing and coloring: The younger set loves to color and draw.
-You can play soothing music during free coloring time to stimulate kids’ imaginations.
+Younger kids love to color and draw.
+You can also play soothing music during free coloring time to stimulate kids’ imaginations.

 Indoor Activities for Grades 1–2